 As defined by Wikipedia, risk is the potential of gaining or losing something of value.

 Risk has a negative connotation, but in my opinion, there is good risk, and, of course, bad risk.

-To build extreme wealth, taking good risks is key and can have a healthy pay-off.
+To build wealth and become rich, taking good risks is key and can have a healthy payoff.

 What is the Expected Value?

 To talk about risk appropriately, I need to talk about the expected value and the expectation of a situation.